 Nielsen’s photography is a crucial brand element that conveys humanity, warmth, and emotion.
 It is a strong storytelling tool that brings the brand to life.
 In the selection of audience moments and entertainment key art, the focus is to bring in authenticity and energy.

-Employee Engagement + Activation
+Brand-Led Change + Activation

 Why is this investment in brand such an important milestone for Nielsen’s future?